 Director, Professor of Society and the Internet

 Helen Margetts is the Director of the OII.
-She is a political scientist specialising in e-government and digital era governance and politics.
-From 2011 to 2014, Helen Margetts is an ESRC Professorial Fellow.
+She is a political scientist specialising in digital era government, politics and public policy, and data science and experimental methods.

 Email: email@example.com Tel: +44 (0)1865 287207